FairKeelBuyer's guides → Beneteau Oceanis 45

 2011–2019 · designed by Finot-Conq et Associes (naval architecture); Nauta Design (interior) · built by Beneteau

-Modern large-cruiser Oceanis — twin-rudder, hard-chine hull form, saildrive auxiliary, modular interior in 2-, 3-, or 4-cabin configurations.
+Modern large-cruiser Oceanis — single spade rudder, hard-chine hull form, saildrive auxiliary, modular interior in 2-, 3-, or 4-cabin configurations.
 Designed jointly for Mediterranean / Caribbean charter use and for owner cruising in coastal-to-bluewater coastal contexts.
 Hard chines + beam-carried-aft give substantial form stability and interior volume.
 Class-defining features: twin helms, walk-through transom, large fixed cockpit arch, swim platform.
 The architectural language is "modern French production cruiser at scale" — sister design philosophy to the Oceanis 41, 48, and (later) 46.1.

 This is a general read on the Beneteau Oceanis 45 class — informed background, not a verdict on any individual boat.
 Condition, refit history, and how a particular hull was sailed and stored matter far more than class reputation.
 Use it to know what to look for; for a read on a specific listing, run a free FairKeel report on that boat.